justinjabo250/Understanding-Microsoft-Excel-s-architecture-Project/README.md

   It is the most commonly used feature of the spreadsheet.
 Using this table users can organize, group, total, or sort data using the toolbar.
 Or in other words, pivot tables are used to summarize lots of data.
 It converts tons of data into a few rows and columns.

 - [Text Manipulation](#Text-Manipulation)

   The use of Spreadsheets is endless.
 It is generally used with anything that contains numbers.
 Some of the common use of spreadsheets are:

 .
-Finance: Spreadsheets are used for financial data like it is used for checking account information, taxes, transaction, billing, budgets, etc.
+Finance: Spreadsheets are used for organizing & to track financial data, such as account details, taxes, transactions, bills, budgeting, and etc.
 .
-Forms: A spreadsheet is used to create form templates to manage performance review, timesheets, surveys, etc.
+Forms: Form templates are created in a spreadsheet and used to manage surveys, timesheets, performance reviews, and other tasks.
 .
-School and colleges: Spreadsheets are most commonly used in schools and colleges to manage student’s data like their attendance, grades, etc.
+School and colleges: Spreadsheets are most frequently used in schools, colleges and universities to handle student data, including grades and attendance.
 .
-Lists: Spreadsheets are also used to create lists like grocery lists, to-do lists, contact detail, etc.
+Lists: Furthermore, lists like grocery lists, to-do lists, contact details..., can be made using spreadsheets.
 .
-Hotels: Spreadsheets are also used in hotels to manage the data of their customers like their personal information, room numbers, check-in date, check-out date, etc.
+Hotels: Hotels also employ and utilize spreadsheets to handle client data, including personal details, room numbers, check-in and check-out dates, etc.

 - [Components of Spreadsheets](#Components-of-Spreadsheets)

-  The basic components of spreadsheets are:
+  Spreadsheets' fundamental parts are:

   <p align="center">
   <img src="https://private-user-images.githubusercontent.com/115732734/303491030-73849fab-63bc-4c6b-842a-2bfa0f078916.jpg?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MDc0Mjg4NTYsIm5iZiI6MTcwNzQyODU1NiwicGF0aCI6Ii8xMTU3MzI3MzQvMzAzNDkxMDMwLTczODQ5ZmFiLTYzYmMtNGM2Yi04NDJhLTJiZmEwZjA3ODkxNi5qcGc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwMjA4JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDIwOFQyMTQyMzZaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT03ODJlYWU5YmFlYTExZWQ5MTFiZmJjYTJlZTdhMWRmZWQ4OTUzZTg0MzA4YTExOTM3NzhlZTk5OWM2MTZhY2FmJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.YEPmD7ZvnKusgCMlgJG__hjMSi5gu9YqMazUEtDeXbM"  alt="ExpressorLogo" width="700">